AsankaCOM/generalized/cloudformation/autocleanup/README.md

 </p>

-### Template Manual Installation
+### Template Manual Installation (Using user ROOT account)

 Use this installation guide if you do not have a launch template link.
+You will have to use a root account to install the template.

 #### Creating an S3 Bucket